Last Update: April 2020

 I’m sorry we didn’t get to taste the bai sach chrouk (pork over rice), lort cha (stir fried short noodles) and beef loc lac (marinated beef).
 We also had to skip Khmer red curry, pumpkin custard and meatball nompang (baguette).

 You know what?
 Let’s do that the next day on the Phnom Penh Food Crawl 2.0!

 See you soon buddy, we’re going to eat and laugh till belly burst!

 Have you tried Phnom Penh food?
 Tell us how you liked it in the comments.
 Or maybe you have suggestions on where to find good Khmer food in Phnom Penh.
-I’m always on the lookout to add interesting options to aad to the Phnom Penh Food Crawl.
+I’m always on the lookout to add interesting options to the Phnom Penh Food Crawl.